spacedriveapp/spacedrive/docs/product/getting-started/introduction.md

 # Welcome to Spacedrive

 Spacedrive is a cross-platform file manager.
-It connects your devices together to help you organize files from anywhere, as if you had one big filesystem.
+It connects your devices together to help you organize files from anywhere.

 Beyond being an opinionated, swiss army knife file explorer, Spacedrive is a personal database.
 It identifies your files uniquely, understanding more file types than any operating system.